Drysen1/Flutter_Pretty_Search_Bar_UI/README.md

 A "pretty" search bar implemented in Flutter with gradient and a little animation when a user presses the "GO"/"Search" button.

+For example on the web check it out here: <https://drysen1.github.io/flutter-web-examples/pretty-search-bar-ui/#/>

 ![alt text](https://github.com/Drysen1/flutter_pretty_search_bar_UI/blob/main/screenshots/Simulator%20Screen%20Shot%20-%20iPhone%2012%20Pro%20Max%20-%202021-02-21%20at%2014.47.05.png)

 ## Getting Started